-Martin Scorsese's 'Silence' Is A Big Win For Taiwan
+Martin Scorsese's 'Silence' Is a Big Win for Taiwan

-While investors from neighboring China are making major in-roads in Hollywood, Taiwan is fighting to make its own mark on the global movie scene
+While investors from neighboring China are making major inroads in Hollywood, Taiwan is fighting to make its own mark on the global movie scene

 Silence, a sombre epic about Jesuit priests struggling to keep their faith in violently anti-Christian 17th century Japan, has been described as a life-long passion for acclaimed Hollywood director, Martin Scorsese, and as a possible Oscar contender.